Plants on a Bus: Why We Keep 100+ Plants in 200 Sq Ft

 Small plant cuttings in colorful crocheted jar covers on a converted school bus

-Stick, Stupids: The Plants on a Bus Rescue Operation
+Stick, Stupids: The Rescue Operation

 Plant cuttings being propagated in water and moss inside a converted school bus